IBM/maximo-workday/app_connect_setup.md

   - When asked in the terminal  `Enter the additional startup options separated by spaces:` enter blank
   - Go to App Connect `Private Networks`  and `Networks` to see the new network connection![App Connect Networks](images/app_connect_setup_networks_connected.png) &nbsp;

-## Create an App Connect Application Connection for Maximo
+## 4. Create an App Connect Application Connection for Maximo
   - Click on `Catalog` menu on the App Connect Dashboard ![App Connect Catalog](images/app_connect_catalog.png) &nbsp;
   - Click on `Applications`tab ![Add Application](images/app_connect_maximo_catalog_application.png) and `Add Account` option&nbsp;
   - Enter your Maximo `Hostname`, `User name`,  `Password` and `Network` name you created in in previous configure App Connect Secure Gateway Client `Add your API or web service now` ![Add Application Details](images/app_connect_maximo_catalog_application_network.png) &nbsp;
   - You should now be able to connect message flows to Maximo.

-## Create an App Connect Application Connection for Workday
+## 5. Create an App Connect Application Connection for Workday
   - Click on `Catalog` menu on the App Connect Dashboard ![App Connect Catalog](images/app_connect_catalog.png) &nbsp;
   - Click on `Applications`tab ![Add Application](images/app_connect_workday_catalog_application.png) and `Add Account` option&nbsp;
   - Enter your Workday `Hostname`, `User name`,  `Password` &nbsp;
   - You should now be able to connect message flows to Workday.

-## Create an App Connect API for Workday (Optional)
+## 6. Create an App Connect API for Workday (Optional)
   - Click on `Catalog` menu on the App Connect Dashboard ![App Connect Catalog](images/app_connect_catalog.png) &nbsp;
   - Click on `APIs`tab ![Add API WSDL](images/appconnect-api.png) &nbsp;
   - Click on `Add your API or web service now` link to add the Workday API WSDL
   - You should now be able to expand the Workday API and see available methods.  ![Workday WSDL API](images/app_connect_workday_api.png) &nbsp;

-## Create an Event Driven Flow to Get Workers from Workday  (Optional)
-  - Launch the App Connect Service Dashboard from the IBM Cloud `navigation menu`,  choose `resource` to see the list of services.
-  - Expand `Cloud Foundry Services`,  click on the App Connect service name you created in the previous step.

-## Creating a flow for an existing SWAGGER API (Optional)
+## 7. Creating a flow for an existing SWAGGER API (Optional)
 Creating a flow for an API for Workday to post workers into an App Connect HTTP Post Endpoint.
 If you want a developer to be able to create an application that uses the data in your cloud-based applications, you can provide an API.
 To create flows for an API, complete the following steps.
   - Launch the App Connect Service Dashboard from the IBM Cloud `navigation menu`,  choose `resource` to see the list of services.
   - Expand `Cloud Foundry Services`,  click on the App Connect service name you created in the previous step.